201026-reston-java-msa/demos/week7/README.md

 - Is not tied to any one operating system or programming language
 - Is self-describing via a common XML grammar
 - Is discoverable via a simple find mechanism

+## What is a RESTful Web Service?
+A RESTful Web Service is a lightweight, maintainable, and scalable service that is built on the REST architecture.
+* A RESTful Web Service will expose an API from your application in a secure, uniform, stateless manner to the calling client.
+* The calling client can perform predefined operations using the RESTful service.
+* The underlying protocol for REST is HTTP.

+## What is REST?
+* REST stands for **RE**presentational **S**tate **T**ransfer.
+* REST is a way to access resources which lie in a particular environment.

+>  For example, you could have a server that could be hosting important documents or pictures or videos.
+All of these are an example of resources.
+If a client, say a web browser needs any of these resources, it has to send a request to the server to access these resources.
+Now REST services defines a way on how these resources can be accessed.

+### 6 REST Constraints